Eric43/tdtk/reports/overview.md

 ### Open Street Maps

 #NOTE: Need to write osm_bb() to calculate the bounding box from
-determining the hypotonuse as the radiuse for 45 deg and 235 deg and use geosphere destpoint to determine the lon, lat for upper right and bottom left bounding box.
-Need to determine if it will be squeare or a certian ratio with landscape or portrait being selections.
+determining the hypotenuses as the radius for 45 deg and 235 deg and use geosphere destpoint to determine the lon, lat for upper right and bottom left bounding box.
+Need to determine if it will be square or a certain ratio with landscape or portrait being selections.

 ```{r, hospital geocoding (?) with OSM}